Authman2/JExtras/README.md

 # Otherje
 - **EdgeDetector**: A standard edge detector that can be used for any type of program that requires edge detection.
 To use it, one must first specify the image that he/she would like to find edges in.
 Then, the "detect" or "Detect" methods can be used by specifying through parameters whether or not it should create a JFrame to display the image and the amount of difference to look for in the image.
 The lower-case detect method returns a TupleList (see above) containing all of the coordinate points of where the edges were found.
 The capital detect method returns a BufferedImage with a white background and black dots on all of the edges.
+- **PointConnector**: An algorithm that connects a list of points together by shortest distance.
+It also comes with a JPanel which can be used to display which points are connected to each other on screen.

 # Visualje
 - **JEImage**: A class used for image processing.
 I felt that creating a BufferedImage this way was very simple, and allowed me to use it in more ways than I could with just the BufferedImage class alone.